-The NSW Government is committed to the development of sustainable and resilient homes and buildings.
-We are introducing a new policy to support these goals and bring NSW closer to net zero emissions.
+The NSW Government is committed to developing sustainable and resilient homes and buildings and bringing NSW closer to net zero emissions.

 - minimise the consumption of energy and potable water

 - reduce greenhouse gas emissions from energy use

 - monitor the embodied emissions of building materials

 - deliver buildings that are comfortable in summer and winter.

 Creating sustainable and comfortable buildings

 The Sustainable Buildings SEPP will ensure the buildings we live and work in are more comfortable places.
 Thermal performance measures ensure our buildings will be cooler in summer and warmer in winter.
 This will also make our homes and offices cheaper to run.